MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-correct-cancel-unpaid-purchase-invoices.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: undo, credit memo, return ms.date: 04/01/2020
+ms.search.keywords: undo, credit memo, return ms.date: 07/02/2020
 ms.author: sgroespe
-ms.openlocfilehash: 3d0d1234a6459b153a436ed2dfe9a3a2f667ab89
+ms.openlocfilehash: efbcadce5ca1dde3a7c065990bf8b63b1de5a631
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: 506a433298fc3629231cfa98f64a2d1428094fde
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 07/03/2020
-ms.locfileid: "3192763"
+ms.locfileid: "3534737"
 ---
 # <a name="correct-or-cancel-unpaid-purchase-invoices"></a>Correct or Cancel Unpaid Purchase Invoices

 You can correct or cancel a posted purchase invoice.
 This is useful if you want to correct a typing mistake, or if you want to change the purchase early in the order process.

 If you have already paid for products on the posted purchase invoice, you cannot correct or cancel it from the posted purchase invoice itself.
 Instead, you must manually create a purchase credit memo to reverse the purchase, optionally managed with a purchase return order.
+The same applies if you want to modify a posted purchase invoice that was based on combined purchase receipts.
 For more information, see [Process Purchase Returns or Cancellations](purchasing-how-process-purchase-returns-cancellations.md).

 On the **Posted Purchase Invoice** page, you can choose the **Correct** button or the **Cancel** button.
 When you correct or cancel a posted purchase invoice, the corrective purchase credit memo is applied to all general ledger and inventory ledger entries that were created when the initial purchase invoice was posted.
 This reverses the posted purchase invoice in your financial records and leaves the corrective posted purchase credit memo for your audit trail.
 In the following the use of **Correct** and **Cancel** is described.
 <br><br>